All Aussie Adventures

-It was announced on 4 November 2016 that the show would return for a third series after fifteen years off the air, which premiered on 5 August 2018.
+An official website for the show titled “bigcoight.com” (which can be seen towards the end credits of almost every episode) had been left untouched since 2004, until mid 2019 when it was purchased as a redirect to All Aussie Adventure's main website.

 Series overview

-Genre
+Premise

-The series parodies the adventure genre, which included the travels of the Leyland Brothers, The Bush Tucker Man, Malcolm Douglas, Steve Irwin, Ben Cropp, Harry Butler and Alby Mangels.
-More recent programs include Australian 4wd action and What’s Up Downunder.
+The series parodies the adventure genre, which included the travels of the Leyland brothers, The Bush Tucker Man, Malcolm Douglas, Steve Irwin, Ben Cropp, Harry Butler and Alby Mangels.
 In these programs the host travels the wilderness meeting local people and providing insight into the flora and fauna of the country, in the process causing environmental damage by using large quantities of diesel fuel and erosion from driving through pristine creeks and dirt tracks.
 The narration (typically provided by the host) often verges on hyperbole.

-Format

-Episodes of All Aussie Adventures generally follow a similar format.
-Coight greets the audience and explains his latest reason for outback travel – often to help out a "mate".
+Episodes of All Aussie Adventures generally follow a similar format: Coight greets the audience and explains his latest reason for outback travel – often to help out a "mate".
 He ends each introduction with the tagline "So what are we waiting for, let's get cracking on another All Aussie Adventure".